PML-N chairman predicts fall of Pakistan under Imran Khan - ExBulletin

 PML-N chairman predicts fall of Pakistan under Imran Khan

-Previously, Shahbaz Sharif criticized Pakistan Tehreek-e-Insaf (PTI) for its policies. ),” he said.

-Further, pointing to Prime Minister Imran Khan, he said that if the Prime Minister liked “so much to unveil plans”, he should have informed him, as he would hand him a plaque for “unveiling so many plaques” .
-“Now the time has come when people are going to start grabbing them by the collar,” he said.
+“I revealed three years ago that there was a link between the National Accountability Bureau and Imran Khan Niazi.
+They mortgaged the country to the International Monetary Fund (IMF),” he said. the Prime Minister liked “so much to reveal projects”, he should have informed him, because he would award him a plaque for “having unveiled so many plaques”.
+He said.
 In addition, PML-N leader and member of the National Assembly Khawaja Asif said the Pakistani government led by Tehreek-e-Insaf had turned ‘politics into obscenity’ because he said that Imran Khan “had established new traditions.”
-Assembly Ayaz Sadiq said that, like Khyber Pakhtunkhwa, the Punjab would also react to local body elections in the same way.
-Were disclosed, according to News International (ANI)
+Former National Assembly Speaker Ayaz Sadiq said that, like Khyber Pakhtunkhwa, the Punjab would also react to local body elections in the same way.
+Audios and videos were leaked , according to News International.
+(ANI)

 Sources